JID-3135-Team-Vasco/CrossPay/README.md

 Ensure your Node version is 16.14.0.
 Next, run `npm install` in the client folder.
 Navigate to the `client/ios/` folder and run `pod install` to install all necessary iOS dependencies or `bundle install` in `client/` and then `pod install` in `client/ios` if necessary gem dependencies don't exist.
 Make sure you develop on the `users/<user>` directory on Mac if watchman does not work.

+Now, navigate to the server directory and run `npm install` and `npm install -g nodemon`.
 Add `.env` file to the `server` directory.
 You will need a username and password that has access to the database cluster:
 ```
 DATABASE=mongodb+srv://<user>:<password>@crosspaycluster.c9tl0ik.mongodb.net/CrossPay?retryWrites=true&w=majority